 For example, unlike ordinary EVA foam-based midsoles, Boost doesn’t stiffen in freezing temperatures.

 The name ‘Ultraboost’ does give it away, doesn’t it?
-This model was the first adidas running shoe to be based on a 100% Boost midsole, and that doesn’t change for 2022.
+This model was the first adidas running shoe with a 100% Boost midsole, and that doesn’t change for 2023.

 Under the elastic upper is a full-length and high-volume Boost midsole with plenty of ride comfort.

-Of course, this being a shoe with a 10 heel offset, most of the Boost is found under the heel.
-The forefoot is relatively thin with a noticeably snappy feel – courtesy of the extended plastic (LEP) shank.
+This is a shoe with a 10 mm heel offset, so most of the Boost is stacked under the heel.
+The forefoot is relatively thin with a noticeably snappy feel – thanks to the extended plastic (LEP) shank.
 Our detailed review is here.

 The ultra-snug upper and shallow toe-box takes getting used to.
 At no point does the fit become uncomfortable, but then, the adidas Primeknit design has always been an acquired taste.

 2) Most comfortable for marathons: adidas adios Pro V3